cslarsen/gameboy/progress/README.md

 Day 6
 -----

 Didn't have time to do much last day.

-Added a zoom option.
-Pixel processing in pure Python is slow.
+The logo is now rendered correctly!
+My hunch was right: The RLA and RL C instructions were implemented incorrectly, as well as the other flags.